 Tinderbox's host OS is case-sensitive as is the app in the majority of cases.
 Notable exceptions are export codes and agent query special arguments.
-In both cases there is a general TB usage convention to intercapitalise such words - lower case start and capitals at concatenated word boundaries.
-Intercapitalisation helps distinguish different Tinderbox code types.
+In both cases there is a general TB usage convention to intercapitalise such words with a lower case start and capitals at concatenated word boundaries.
+Inter-capitalisation helps distinguish different Tinderbox code types.

 Other areas where case sensitivity has an impact are in searching (queries & find dialog) and sorting (containers).
 By default:

 - new (agent) queries are case-insensitive but that state can be toggled by a tick-box on the agent's Action Inspector's Query sub-tab and via the AgentCaseSensitive attribute.